NACLab/neurorobot-preference-regret-learning/README.md

 * To train an agent you might just want to run: `python scripts/train.py --configs <primitive1> <primitive2> ... --<key1> <value1> --<key2> <value2> ...` (make sure you check the file to see what it actually does)

-* For example, to train a Dreamer agent on the mountain car environment, you can run:
+* For example, to train the agent on the mountain car environment, you can run:

 ```bash
 python scripts/train.py --logroot logs --expname slampc-mtc-experiment01 --agent slampc --task mtc_mtc --encoder.prockeys 'image|state' --decoder.prockeys 'image|state'  --text_processor '' --.*\.mults 2,3,4,4 --.*\.depth 4 --.*\.units 128 --.*\.deter 512 --.*\.hidden 64 --.*\.classes 4 --batch_size 16 --batch_length 64